tunecino/angular-yii2-model/README.md

   }
 }
 ```
-However nothing is provided by this extension to hold default or global headers for all requests as it is already built on top of angular's [http](https://docs.angularjs.org/api/ng/service/$http) core service which already supports such configurations like setting its `$http.defaults.headers` property in a run block or using interceptors. more about it [here](http://stackoverflow.com/questions/27134840/setting-angularjs-http-headers-globally).
+However nothing is provided by this extension to hold default or global headers for all requests as it is already built on top of angular's [http](https://docs.angularjs.org/api/ng/service/$http) core service which already supports such configurations like setting its `$http.defaults.headers` property in a run block or using interceptors.
+More about it [here](http://stackoverflow.com/questions/27134840/setting-angularjs-http-headers-globally).

 ## Data Filtering
-At the time of writing there is no official support to data searching or filtering by the Yii2 RESTful API framework as it is yet under discussion [here](https://github.com/yiisoft/yii2/issues/4479).
-But implementing data filtering in the Yii2 isn't hard.
+At the time of writing there is no official support to data searching or filtering by Yii2 RESTful API framework as it is yet under discussion [here](https://github.com/yiisoft/yii2/issues/4479).
+But implementing data filtering in Yii2 isn't hard.
 There is many ways to achieve it.
 One of those is by involving a *Search Class* like the one generated by the [gii](http://www.yiiframework.com/doc-2.0/guide-start-gii.html) module to filter your data:

 ```php
 class UserSearch extends \app\models\User